The winners of the 2017 PPPM Award are:

 This paper sets forth principles that should in-form the agenda of regulatory agencies such as the National Highway Transportation (NHTSA) that play an essential role in ensuring that the IoT, and specifically the OTA update functionality it requires, responds to relevant cybersecurity and safety risks while attending to other public values.
 It explains the importance of OTA security and safety update functionality in the automotive industry, and barriers to its development.
 It explores challenges posed by the interaction between OTA update functionality, consumer protections — including repair rights and privacy — and competition.
 It proposes a set of principles to guide the regulatory approach to OTA updates, and automobile cybersecurity, in light of these challenges.
 The principles promote the development of cybersecurity expertise and shared cybersecurity objectives across relevant stakeholders, and ensure that respect for other values, such as competition and privacy is built into the design of OTA up-date technology.
 In conclusion, we suggest reforms to existing efforts to improve automotive cybersecurity.

 The 2017 PPPM Student Paper Honor Is:

-- The Market’s Law of Privacy: Case Studies in Privacy/Security Adoption, by Chetan Gupta, CIPP/US, UC Berkeley School of Law
+- The Market’s Law of Privacy: Case Studies in Privacy/Security Adoption, by Chetan Gupta, Associate, Baker McKenzie

 This paper examines the hypothesis that it may be possible for individual actors in a marketplace to drive the adoption of particular privacy and security standards.
 It aims to explore the diffusion of privacy and security technologies in the marketplace.
 Using HTTPS, Two-Factor Authentication, and End-to-End Encryption as case studies, it tries to ascertain which factors are responsible for successful diffusion which improves the privacy of a large number of users.
 Lastly, it explores whether the FTC may view a widely diffused standard as a necessary security feature for all actors in a particular industry.